-- are absent from work due to parental leave or serious illness of a family household member.
+- are absent from work due to parental leave or serious illness of a family houeshold member.

-After securing an approved leave and an approved PSU/MTA SLB application and prior to drawing from the SLB a member must first exhaust all accrued sick leave, all personal leave and all but ten (10) days of accrued vacation leave.
+After securing an approved leave and an approved PSU/MTA SLB application and prior to drawing from the SLB a member must first exhaust all accrued sick leave, all personal leave and all but ten (10) days of accrued vacation leave (pro-rated based on a member's full time equivalency).
 SLB members do not accrue sick or vacation time while drawing from the SLB.The PSU/MTA SLB Guidelines provide an overview of SLB eligibility and qualifying circumstances.
 Questions: Randy Grzych

 USA/MTA Sick Leave Bank (SLB)